 40 plus band exercises to work your whole body.

-You don't need a pile of weights to get in shape.
+You don’t need a pile of weights to get in shape.
 Resistance bands can be just as effective or more.
-Give these exercise bands a try and let us know your favorites in a comment below.
+Give these resistance band exercises a try and let us know your favorites in a comment below.